cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

     ![](./publish-oppo-mini-games/oppo-build.png)

-    Click on the **oppo-mini-game** below to expand the parameter configuration of OPPO Mini Game.
+    Click on the **oppo-mini-game** below to expand the build options configuration of OPPO Mini Game.

     ![](./publish-oppo-mini-games/build-option.png)

-The build parameters common to each platform, please refer to [General Build Options](build-options.md) for details.
-OPPO Mini Game related parameters configuration specific filling rules are as follows:
+The general build options for each platform, please refer to [General Build Options](build-options.md) for details.
+OPPO Mini Game related build options filling rules are as follows:

 - **Start Scene Asset Bundle**